greattoe/stm32/ex7_PWM_Servo/ex7_PWM_Servo.md

   ******************************************************************************
   * @attention
   *
-  * <h2><center>&copy; Copyright (c) 2020 STMicroelectronics.
+  * Copyright (c) 2023 STMicroelectronics.
-  * All rights reserved.</center></h2>
+  * All rights reserved.
   *
-  * This software component is licensed by ST under BSD 3-Clause license,
+  * This software is licensed under terms that can be found in the LICENSE file
-  * the "License"; You may not use this file except in compliance with the
-  * License.
-You may obtain a copy of the License at:
-  *                        opensource.org/licenses/BSD-3-Clause
+  * in the root directory of this software component.
+  * If no LICENSE file comes with this software, it is provided AS-IS.
   *
   ******************************************************************************
   */
 /* USER CODE END Header */
 /* Includes ------------------------------------------------------------------*/
 #include "main.h"

 /* Private includes ----------------------------------------------------------*/
 /* USER CODE BEGIN Includes */
-#include <stdio.h>

 /* USER CODE END Includes */

 /* Private typedef -----------------------------------------------------------*/